sandipsahoo2k2/my/articles/engineering/ds/binary_trees.md

 in order_: for each node, all elements in its left subtree are less-or-equal to the node (<=), and all the elements in its right subtree are greater than the node (>).

-* The last tree out of major kinds of trees is a **Heap**. _A heap is a tree in which each node's children have values less than or equal to node's value_.
+* A **Max Heap** is a tree in which each node's children have values less than or equal to node's value.
 Consequently, the root node always has the largest value in the tree, which means that it's possible to find the maximum value in constant time: Simply return the root value.
+  Like wise there is **Min Heap** whose node's children values greater than its node's value.
-So, if extraction the max / min value needs to be fast, we should use a heap.
+So, if extraction the min value needs to be fast, we should use a min heap.